pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ## FIML: Full Information Maximum Likelihood

 This method of handling missing data is **not** an imputation method.
 It uses maximum likelihood estimation to estimate the parameters of the multivariate normal distribution that could be best said to generate our observed data.
-It's a little trickier than straight forward MLE approaches in that it respects the fact that we have missing data in our original data set.
+It's a little trickier than straight forward MLE approaches in that it respects the fact that we have missing data in our original data set, but fundamentally it's the same idea.
+We want to optimize the parameters of our multivariate normal distribution to best fit the observed data.

 The procedure works by partitioning the data into their patterns of "missing-ness" and treating each partition as contributing to the ultimate log-likelihood term that we want to maximise.
 We combine their contributions to estimate a fit for the multivariate normal distribution.